-If you've read my thorough Ultimate Toilet Buying Guide, you know that choosing new bathroom fixtures is not as simple as it first seems.
+If you've read our ultimate toilet buying guide, you know that choosing new bathroom fixtures is not as simple as it first seems.
 After all, what's simpler than a toilet?
 Well, lots of things.
-Same with faucets: this simple item that we all take for granted is actually more complicated than you think.
+And same with faucets.
+This simple item that we all take for granted is actually more complicated than you think.

 So, when it comes to faucets, what are the different kinds and how do you choose the right one for your bathroom?